emdb-empiar/styled/README.md

 # Introduction

-Welcome to `styled`, a simple Python package to make writing beautiful text to the terminal effortless.
+Welcome to `styled`, a simple Python package that makes a breeze of writing beautiful text to the terminal.
-The main innovation behind `styled` is the dead-simple user interface which does away with the user needing to know anything more than the colour names.
-Behind the scenes `styled` handles everything to keep your styles consistent and redundant informing you when you have made formatting errors.
+The main innovation behind `styled` is the dead-simple user interface which does away with the user's need to know anything other than the style names.
+Behind the scenes `styled` handles everything to keep your styles consistent and redundant and informing you when you have made formatting errors.

 `styled` was borne out of the frustration encountered in using other packages which muddle the boundary between _user-space_ and _design-space_.
-The user should be a _user_ and the _designer_ is there to hide the implementation behind a clean UI that respects the user's time.
+The user should be free to be a _user_ and it is the _designer_ job to hide the implementation behind a simple user interface that enables the user's task.
 This is what I've tried to do.
-If I have failed to live up to this do let me know.
+If I have failed to live up to this please let me know.
 I'm sure together we can come up with something better

 ## Getting Started